brandonhorst/events-intercept/README.md

 ##Development

+This package is tested pretty thoroughly, and the interface won't be changing anymore.
+And I plan on actively maintaining it if anything comes up.

-Things that should still be added:
+Things that could still be added:

-* The ability to list all interceptors for a specific event (`interceptors`)
-* The ability to remove interceptors (`removeInterceptor`)
-	- This should emit `removeInterceptor`
-* Warn on `intercept` at a specific number of interceptors (10)
-	- This should be set by `setMaxInterceptors`
 * Performance optimization (some fancy magic with `arguments` to avoid significant penalties in the most common cases)
-* Removal of `async` dependency (I'm find with keeping `lodash`)

-If you want to fix any of these things, go ahead and submit a [pull request](https://github.com/brandonhorst/events-intercept).
 If you find bugs or have questions, please open [Github](https://github.com/brandonhorst/events-intercept) issues.
 Find me on twitter at [@brandonhorst](https://twitter.com/brandonhorst).